-Wiley Rein represents clients in the acquisition and sale of companies, corporate reorganizations, the divestiture of contracts and related assets, and underwriting of public debt and equities offerings, providing advice and counsel on the significant and unique government contracting issues that arise in such transactions.
-We have helped guide sellers in the preparation of the data room and disclosure schedules and, where necessary, in obtaining government approvals, including consent to novation agreements.
-For buyers, we frequently engage in comprehensive reviews of target companies’ government contracts portfolios, including contract/program performance reviews and assessments of companies’ compliance practices and procedures and potential risks or hidden liabilities, as well as how to use the proceeds of government contracts to support financing the acquisition.
+Wiley Rein represents clients in the acquisition and sale of government contractors, corporate reorganizations, the divestiture of contracts and related assets, and underwriting of public debt and equity offerings, providing advice and counsel on the unique government contracting issues that arise in such transactions.
+We have helped guide sellers in the preparation of data rooms and disclosure schedules and, where necessary, in obtaining government approvals, including consent to novation agreements.
+For buyers, we analyze target companies’ government contracts portfolios, including contract/program performance reviews and assessments of companies’ compliance practices and procedures to identify potential risks or hidden liabilities.
 We have also advised clients on due diligence activities involving classified contracts or programs, including transactions involving facilities and personnel clearances, foreign ownership or control issues, and Committee on Foreign Investment in the United States (CFIUS) concerns.

-Examples of Wiley Rein’s corporate and due diligence work include the following:
+Examples of Wiley Rein’s corporate and due diligence work includes:

 - Served as primary government contracts counsel to a leading IT services consulting firm in the sale in bankruptcy of substantially all of its government contracting assets to a competitor, including the novation of scores of contracts and task orders.

 - Conducted due diligence on behalf of a private equity firm contemplating the acquisition of an IT company operating in the classified space.

 - Represented a leading provider of management and technology services in the defense, intelligence, and civilian markets in the disposition of assets and contracts, in order to eliminate potential organizational conflicts of interest (OCIs) and permit the contractor to provide development services to a specific customer.